siyuduan2023/siyuduan2023/README.md

 ## About me

-👩‍🎓 I have a background in Architecture Design and I am working as a software developer after completing a full-stack software development BootCamp in 2024.
-I've gained my fundamental level ISTQB certificate and Microsoft Azure Fundamental Certificate.
+👩‍🎓 I have a background in Architecture Design and I am working as a frontend developer after completing a full-stack software development BootCamp in 2024.
+I've gained my fundamental level ISTQB certificate (Mar 2024), Microsoft Azure Fundamental Certificate (Sep 2024) and Microsoft Azure AI Fundamental Certificate (Oct 2024).
 <br>
 I am interested in coding because I like its approach to solving problems.
 When I'm not working, I like cooking, DIY and crocheting, going to the local community garden to learn some gardening knowledge, and taking care of my vegetables on my balcony.
 <br><br><br>